kingmt/hash_engine/README.txt

 HashEngine has several functions built in which will be covered below, however HashEngine was designed with extensability and customizability in mind.
 You can add your own functions and/or remove some of the built in functions.

 There are two main classes of instructions for HashEngine, fetchers and actions.
   Fetchers are instructions to 'fetch' data.
   Actions are instructions which 'act' on previously fetched data.
   A majority of tranformations involve only one fetcher and action, but can specify multiple instructions.

+  1.8.7 vs 1.9 and 2.0
+    Since hashes in 1.8.7 do not remembering insert order all instruction chaining needs to be specified as array elements.
+    The exception being a single fetcher followed by a single action, which can be specified as an array.

 == Fetchers
-The three main fetchers are:
+The defined fetchers are:
 * literal
 * input
 * data
+* subgroup_input
+* conditional_input

+The data that has been fetched will be accumulated and passed into the following action For all examples below assume the data passed in is:
+--
+  data_key_1: data_value_1
+  data_key_2: data_value_2
+  data_key_3: data_value_3
+  data_key_4: data_value_4
+  data_key_5: data_value_5

+* * literal -- used to specify literal or constant values YAML examples:
+    output_1:
+      literal: foo
+    output_2:
+      literal: ''
+* * input -- used to specify the key of the data hash to be used YAML example:
+    output_1:
+      input: data_key_1
+* * data -- used to specify multiple keys of the data hash to be used YAML example:
+    output_1:
+      data:
+        - data_key_1
+        - data_key_2
+      join: ', '
+      Result would be => data_value_1, data_value_2
+* * subgroup_input -- used when some data needs to be acted upon before being used as an input, all defined fetchers and actions can be used.
+Technically you could define a highly nested structure, but it is not recomended.
+    YAML example:
+    output_1:
+      - subgroup:
+          data:
+            - data_key_1
+            - data_key_2
+          join: ', '
+      - input: data_key_3
+      - join: '#'
+      Result would be => data_value_1, data_value_2#data_value_3
+* * conditional_input -- variant of subgroup_input where conditional logic is applied to the data, the equivalent Ruby code would be: if left_operand operator right_operand true_instructions
+                         else
+                           false_instructions

+    -- The structure of this fetcher is a bit different There must be a fetcher specified for the
+    * * left_operand and right_operand can be any valid fetcher
+    * * operators
+        eq => equal
+        ne => not equal
+        lt => less than
+        gt => greater than
+        lteq => less than or equal to
+        gteq => greater than or equal to exist => exists
+    * * true_instructions and false_instructions can be any valid combination of fetchers and actions YAML example:
+    output_1:
+      - conditional_input:
+          left_operand:
+            input: data_key_1
+          operator: exist
+          true:
+            input: data_key_2
+          false:
+            input: data_key_3
+      - input: data_key_3
+      - join: '#'
+      When data_value_1 exists the result would be => data_value_2#data_value_3
+      When data_value_1 doesn't exist the result would be => data_value_3#data_value_3
+    output_2:
+      conditional_input:
+        left_operand
+          input: data_key_1
+        operator: eq
+        right_operand:
+          input: data_key_4
+        true_instructions:
+          data:
+            - data_key_2
+            - data_key_3
+          join: '#'
+        false_instructions:
+          data:
+            - data_key_1
+            - data_key_4
+          join: '#'
+      When data_value_1 is the same as data_value_4 the result would be => data_value_2#data_value_3
+      When data_value_1 is not the same as data_value_4 the result would be => data_value_1#data_value_4

 == Actions
 The main actions are:
 * lookup_map
 * first_value
 * join
-* proc
-* unprotected_proc
 * max_length
 * format